SAP-samples/teched2022-IN280/exercises/ex4/ex45/readme.md

 #### Prerequisites:

-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home) and are in the *monitoring page* of *Health Monitoring*
+- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home) and are in the *monitoring page* of all Cloud Integration services
 - The Cloud Integration service(s) to be monitored are registerd in LMS and selected to the scope

 ## Exercise steps